gautamsagar99/assignment2-mallela-gautam/README.md

 | Warangal  | Thousand pillars | 3 hrs    |
 | Tirupati  | Tirumala Temple  |  1 day   |
 | Hyderabad | Birla Temple     | 4 hrs    |

+---

+# Quotes

+> “There are two ways of spreading light: to be the candle or the mirror that reflects it.”  – *Edith Wharton*
+> “You do not find the happy life.
+You make it.” – *Camilla Eyring Kimball*